deco-cx/deco/README.md

 export const handler = withLive();
 ```

 Great!
-We're almost there.
+Now add `export interface Props {}` to any route, like `index.ts`, and use those props in your route component.

+When you open this route in the deco.cx/live editor, you will notice that you can edit this route's props.
+You can also add new routes and edit their props.

+### Sections: creating configurable components

 Now, let's create a configurable `section`.
 **Sections** are ordinary UI components, but they can be configured in the live UI.
 They are the building blocks of your site.